open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 For MCU sample application's certificate configuration, please follow the instruction file 'README.md' located at Release-<Version>/extras/basic_example/.

-### 2.3.6 Launch the MCU server {#Conferencesection2_3_6}
+### 2.3.6 Launch the MCU server as single node {#Conferencesection2_3_6}
-To launch the MCU server, follow steps below:
+To launch the MCU server on one machine, follow steps below:

 1. Run the following commands to start the MCU:

         cd Release-<Version>/
         bin/start-all.sh

-2. To verify whether the server started successfully, launch your browser and connect to the MCU server at http://XXXXX:3001.
+2. To verify whether the server started successfully, launch your browser and connect to the MCU server at https://XXXXX:3004.
 Replace XXXXX with the IP address or machine name of your MCU server.

 **Note** that the procedures in this guide use the default room in the sample.